hneemann/yagi/README.md

    has to take care about the names of the types and functions, in a way that the generated code is working as expected.

 3. [gonerics](http://bouk.co/blog/idiomatic-generics-in-go/)
-   `goneric` uses the go packages to parse a go file and the created ast is traversed and the generic types are renamed to the concrete types.
+   `goneric` uses the go packages `go/parser` and `go/ast` to parse a go file.
+   The created ast is traversed and the generic types are renamed to the concrete types.
 The templates are using simple names like 'T' or 'U' which a renamed traversing the ast.
 Also here the author of the template has to take care about the names of structs and functions to generate code which can live in one package.

 ###The Idea

-I found it a good idea not only to rename the types, but also the structs and the functions which use this types.
+I found it a good idea not only to rename the types, but also the structs and the functions which use this types if neccesary.
 So I can generate various structs and methods and all the code can live in the same package or even in the same file.
 So I implemented a generic rename tool which parses the ast, looks for the generic types, looks which structs and functions are effected by this types and rename also the affected structs and functions in a propper way.
 Then